ilkeraslan/flack/README.md

 Web Programming with Python and JavaScript

-A chatroom application like Slack
+A chatroom web application like Slack